We make grants usually to a maximum of £120.

 Some individual applicants may not have a bank account and may find a charge is made to cash a cheque.

 The Grant Officers only meet once a month to decide on the allocation of funds, so cannot respond immediately to peoples needs for funds.
-If you haven’t heard within 6 weeks, then unfortunately your grant has not been successful, and we apologise that we cannot reply to everyone who applies.
+We reply to everyone who applies as soon as possible after that, either by email or letter.

 You can either fill in the form below and it will be sent directly or you can download the application form here.
-Once this form is complete you can send it by post or email to the Secretary, Karen Drayton.
+Once this form is complete you can send it by post or email to the Administrator, Mrs G Mason.